-This Rule change process has allowed for a deeper assessment of this issue than was achievable during the Stage 2 DSP Review.
+This rule change process has allowed for a deeper assessment of this issue than was achievable during the Stage 2 DSP Review.
 In particular, the Commission has received useful submissions from stakeholders.
-This has enabled the Commission to more thoroughly consider the evidence in relation to whether the services are the same, which in turn has informed this draft determination.
+This has enabled the Commission to more thoroughly consider the evidence in relation to whether the services are the same, which in turn has informed this final determination.
+The Commission's final view in relation to allocative efficiency is consistent with its draft determination findings.